A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Applications A table of commonly used datasets across various TTA applications is also provided in the GitHub repository.

 \subsection{Image Classification}

 The most common application of test-time adaptation is multi-class image classification.
-Firstly, SFDA methods are commonly evaluated and compared on widely used DA datasets, including Digits, Office, Office-Home, VisDA-C, and DomainNet, as described in previous studies \cite{liang2020we,liang2021source,yan2022dual,zhang2022divide}.
-Secondly, TTBA and OTTA methods consider natural distribution shifts in object recognition datasets, \eg, corruptions in CIFAR-10-C, CIFAR-100-C, and ImageNet-C, natural renditions in ImageNet-R, misclassified real-world samples in ImageNet-A, and unknown distribution shifts in CIFAR-10.1, as detailed in previous studies \cite{sun2020test,schneider2020improving,wang2021tent,zhang2022memo}.
-In addition, TTBA and OTTA methods are also evaluated in DG datasets such as VLCS, PACS, and Office-Home, as described in previous studies \cite{dinnocente2019learning,pandey2021generalization,iwasawa2021test,gan2023decorate}.
-Thirdly, TTPA methods always conduct comparisons on CIFAR-10, CIFAR-100, and MNIST by simulating label shift based on a Dirichlet distribution, as detailed in previous studies \cite{lipton2018detecting,alexandari2020maximum,sipka2022hitchhiker}.
-Besides, long-tailed datasets, such as ImageNet-LT, CIFAR-100-LT, and Places-LT, are also utilized to evaluate TTPA methods, as depicted in \cite{sipka2022hitchhiker,zhang2022self}.
+Firstly, TTDA methods are commonly evaluated and compared on widely used DA datasets, including Digits, Office, Office-Home, VisDA-C, and DomainNet, as described in previous studies \citep{liang2020we,liang2021source,zhang2022divide}.
+Secondly, TTBA and OTTA methods consider natural distribution shifts in object recognition datasets, \eg, corruptions in CIFAR-10-C, CIFAR-100-C, and ImageNet-C, natural renditions in ImageNet-R, misclassified real-world samples in ImageNet-A, and unknown distribution shifts in CIFAR-10.1, as detailed in previous studies \citep{sun2020test,schneider2020improving,wang2021tent,zhang2022memo}.
+In addition, TTBA and OTTA methods are also evaluated in DG datasets such as VLCS, PACS, and Office-Home, as described in previous studies \citep{dinnocente2019learning,pandey2021generalization,iwasawa2021test,gan2023decorate}.